 For the past five years, the Pro-Ject Essential II USB vinyl turntable has been the Austrian brand’s answer to an entry-level model that has MM phono preamp and the capacity to convert your records into digital format using a digital USB output.
-With its musical and design qualities, it is very popular among music lovers and enthusiasts on a low budget.
-This vinyl turntable also provides a great high-quality alternative to competing models in its price range, which are often entirely made out of plastic.

 The listening experience has noticeably improved in terms of precision and consistency.
 The frequency response also seems wider than with the old Essential model.